ubcshen/bench-rest-test-front-end/README.md

 2. <b>npm start</b>

 In the real world, if it is a much bigger data set, i will set redux or any other state management system to handle data and may suggest to use GraphQl to handle what data need to be loaded

-Also the way i am writing, will be hard for people to click on header item "company, date" to sort the result.